aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2014/aspose-tasks-for-java-6-9-0-release-notes/_index.md

 |GanttChartView.setNonWorkingTimeColor|Sets non-working time color of a Gantt chart view. |

 ### **Added Public Fields**
-The following public fields were added to existing classes (Java):
+The following public fields were added to existing classes:

 |**Name** |**Description** |
 | :- | :- |